nyspccm/nyspccm.github.io/_posts/2014-10-12-pay-nyspccm-fees-by-paypal.md

 ---
-layout: page
+layout: post
-title: Join
-permalink: /join/
+title:  "Pay NYSPCCM dues by Paypal"
+date:   2014-10-12 13:11:29
+author: "Naomi Bishop"
 ---
+Now you can pay your NYSPCCM dues by Paypal/Credit card.
+Simply go to the Join page OR use the button below.

+Remember:
 There are three levels of membership.
 1. Attending Physicians
 2. House Physicians, Nurse Practitioners or Physician Assistants
 3. Trainees (Fellows or Residents)

-Membership gives you the opportunity to attend our dinners/presentations.
+Membership gives you the ability to attend our dinners/presentations.

-We ask that you pay your fees prior to coming to the dinners or make arrangements with one of us to pay at the dinner.

-<h4>Pay by Paypal</h4>
-Now you can pay your NYSPCCM dues by Paypal/Credit Card.
-However, we do charge for the Paypal fees.

 <p><form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">